Policy Number: SS-3101-1980

 1. Purpose

-The purpose of this policy is to provide an equitable and consistent framework by which all applicants shall be considered for full-time or part-time admission to all Mohawk College post-secondary programs of instruction as outlined in the Ministry of Training, College and Universities (MTCU) Binding Policy Directive on Admission.
+The purpose of this policy is to provide an equitable and consistent framework by which all applicants shall be considered for admission to all Mohawk College post-secondary programs of instruction as outlined in the Ministry of College and Universities (MCU) Binding Policy Directive on Admission.

 2. Application and Scope